 Along Came a Spider

 But we discovered that an even stronger silk is made by spiders.
 A spiderweb is literally stronger than steel, incredibly pliable and, well, silky in the way we want our hair to be.
 One definition of veganism is that vegans don’t consume anything that “casts a shadow,” so of course we wouldn’t harm spiders in our formulations.
-Instead, we use a 100% vegan, synthesized version of keratin that exactly mimics the silk of the wasp spider.
+Instead, we use a 100% vegan, synthesized version of keratin that exactly mimics the silk of the wasp spider, or Argiope Bruennichi, the gorgeous, non-poisonous, yellow-and-black garden spider that inspired this vegan alternative.

 It is an example of biomimicry, where a lab-synthesized ingredient copies the genetic code for an organic ingredient and grows it in organic medium (in this case, yeast) through a fermentation process.